RocketMod/Rocket/Farewell.md

 all contributors signed a contract to give up their rights on their contribution.
 Sven did this to protect the community from early fragmentation and exploitation.

-As of today, Sven resigns as maintainer on all RocketMod repos, setting free all code under the MIT license.
+As of today, December 20 2019, Sven resigns as maintainer on all RocketMod repos, setting free all code under the MIT license.
 Enes will also lay down his work on RocketMod 5.
 He just finished the first implementation RocketMod 5.
 Seeing no future in Unturned 3, and having our community consisting of mostly members around that game he also resigns as maintainer.

 Sven already started to tear infrastructure that rested on his shoulders.
 We hope that somebody in the community will continue